Drug Recalls – What You Need To Know

 The best thing to do is consult with an experienced personal injury lawyer.
 Your attorney will review your case and help you understand all of the legal options available to you.
 With this information in hand, you can make an informed decision about the path you’d like to take.
 Your attorney can help to answer any questions you may have.

-Boris Lavent, founding partner of Lavent Law, is a respected personal injury lawyer in Miami, FL.
+Boris Lavent, founding partner of Lavent Law, P.A., is a respected personal injury lawyer in Miami, FL.
 Since he began practicing law in 2014, Boris has been continually been recognized as one of the top trial attorneys in the country.
 He handles all personal injury matters, including those for victims of defective pharmaceutical drugs.